-Disconcerting moments when you find yourself headed to parts unknown without a clear vision of the destination can become the most rewarding travel experiences, as the senses become heightened to take in unfamiliar surroundings.
+Disconcerting circumstances when you find yourself headed to parts unknown without a clear vision of the destination can become the most rewarding travel experiences, as the senses become heightened to take in unfamiliar surroundings.

 Discover-as-you-go travel has led us to memorable serendipity in places as varied as New England, New Mexico and New Zealand.
-Similarly, Soller turned out to be the most pleasant surprise of a weeklong blitz through the western Mediterranean.
+Similarly, Soller turned out to be the most pleasant surprise of a weeklong cruise through the western Mediterranean.

 One of our travel companions, Kyle Brinkman, had read about a vintage train ride that sounded like more fun than poking around in the tourist shopping district in the sprawling port of Palma.